Skip to main content

 Here's something experienced parents figure out pretty quickly: your nighttime sleep and daytime stress levels are connected.
 If you're completely frazzled all day, your nervous system stays activated at night, making it harder to sleep even when you get the chance.

-This is where some parents use a combination approach.
-During the day, when you're dealing with the chaos of new parenthood—the crying, the constant vigilance, the "what does this cry mean?" detective work—a Flow On patch with ashwagandha can help take the edge off that anxiety without making you feel drowsy or checked out.
+This is where some parents build a pair of rituals.
+During the day, amid the chaos of new parenthood—the crying, the constant vigilance, the "what does this cry mean?" detective work—a Flow On patch with ashwagandha can be a small daytime self-care ritual.
+Ashwagandha is a herb used in Ayurveda and long associated with traditional calming rituals.

-What to Expect and How to Use Sleep Patches Effectively
+What to Expect and How to Wear Sleep Patches

 Let's set realistic expectations because the last thing you need is another "miracle solution" that disappoints you.
-Sleep patches aren't going to magically give you eight uninterrupted hours or make your baby sleep through the night.
-What they can do is help you make the most of whatever sleep opportunities you get.
+A patch isn't going to magically give you eight uninterrupted hours or make your baby sleep through the night.
+It's simply a wearable wind-down ritual you can choose to fold into your evening.

-Duration of use: You can wear the patch for 6-8 hours.
-If you're doing split shifts with your partner, this works perfectly.
-If you're solo parenting overnight, you'll still get the benefit during your sleep attempts, and you can remove it in the morning.
+Wear time: Wear the patch for up to 8 hours, then replace it.
+If you're doing split shifts with your partner, this fits neatly around a sleep block.
+If you're solo parenting overnight, you can simply remove it in the morning.

-Morning removal: When you wake up for the day (or what counts as "morning" in new parent time), just peel off the patch.
-Most parents keep them on for their full sleep attempt, even if that's only 4-5 hours.
+Morning removal: When you wake up for the day (or what counts as "morning" in new parent time), just peel off the patch and replace it next time, following the wear-time guidance on the pack.

 Safety Considerations and When to Talk to Your Doctor